-Image 3: The worker interacts with a machine protected by a safety light curtain, a non-separating guard covered by a scanner.
+Presence sensing safety devices are considered non-separating guarding as there is no physical barrier between the operator and hazard.
+If used as the primary safety device there will not be anything preventing someone from stepping on a safety mat, reaching or walking through a light curtain or stepping within an area covered by a scanner.
 Since devices such as these are relied upon to bring about a safe condition once they are triggered it is critical that they are installed at the appropriate distance.
-All too often non-separating guarding installed is without determining the safe distance, again creating a false sense of safety.
+All too often non-separating guarding is installed without determining the safe distance, again creating a false sense of safety.

 Performing an eye test may appear that once an installed presence sensing device is trigged that the machine or equipment comes to an instant stop, however this is not the case.
 Reaction time of the safety device, monitoring device, output triggers, machine motor, etc. must all be taken into account even if the total is within the millisecond range.
 Even with passing the eye test it is very possible to be exposed to a residual hazard after triggering the safety device if it is positioned too close.
-Once time stop measurement have be conducted they can be used in the safe distance formula for the given safety device as called out in ISO 13855 (Safety of machinery - Positioning of safeguards with respect to the approach speeds of parts of the human body).
+Once time stop measurement have be conducted they can be used in the safe distance formula for the given safety device as called out in ISO 13855 (Safety of machinery -Positioning of safeguards with respect to the approach speeds of parts of the human body).